-When you have connected to the modem at the same speed at which the Cisco router port is set (through a reverse telnet connection), you are ready to enter the AT commands.
+Once you have attached to the modem at the same speed at which the Cisco router port is set (through a reverse telnet connection), you are ready to issue the AT commands.
 You can build the exact command string you need from the information in the table in the section "Configuring Specific Modems."
-Take the following steps:
+Follow these steps:

-Step 1 Configure your modem using the information in the table in the section "Configuring Specific Modems."
-As a minimum, you must start with the information in the "Required for All" section of the table and then use the necessary EC/Compression pair (either Best or No Error).
-Use the Best Error pair for applications that are primarily file transfer.
+- Configure your modem using the information in the table in the section "Configuring Specific Modems."
+As a minimum, you must start with the information in the "Required for All" section of the table and then use the necessary EC/Compression pair (either Best or No).
+Use the Best pair for applications that are primarily file transfer.
 Use the No pair for connections that are primarily ARA, XRemote, or interactive packet-protocol (SLIP/PPP) traffic.
-Generally, we recommend Best Error.
-Adjust your configuration as your needs change.

-- Step 2 If you have an auxiliary port (or no modem control), add the AUX PORT section.
-Remember to limit to 9600 bps if you have no flow control. - Step 3 Finalize the string with the command &W.
+Generally, we recommend Best.
+Adjust your configuration as your needs change. - Step 2 If you have an AUX port (or no modem control), add the AUX PORT section.
+Remember to limit to 9600 bps if you have no flow control. - Step 3 Finalize the string with an &W.